royboy789/gutenberg-react-quiz/README.md

 # Gutenberg React Quiz Plugin
 Gutenberg based Quiz Plugin.
-Use Gutenberg to build your quiz, use Gutenberg ot display your quiz.
+Use Gutenberg to build your quiz, use Gutenberg to display your quiz.

 __React__ powers it all.